nl-byte/Capstone/docs/capstone planning.md

 Definition Statement

--I want to build an application that US Active Duty Armed Forces and Eligible DOD contractors, civilian employees, foreign national hires, active military and retiree dependents particularly ones based in the Philippines and surrounding countries can use as a reference in guide in what they need for their US military ID card appointment at the US Embassy in Manila.
+-I want to build an application that US Active Duty Armed Forces and Eligible DOD contractors, civilian employees, foreign national hires, active military and retiree dependents particularly personnel based in the Philippines and neighboring countries can use as a reference and guide in what they need for their US military ID card appointment at the US Embassy in Manila.

 Define your Audience

 Who is using my application

-- US Active Duty Armed Forces and Eligible DOD contractors, civilian employees, foreign national hires, active military and retiree dependents particularly ones based in the Philippines and surrounding countries
+- US Active Duty Armed Forces and Eligible DOD contractors, civilian employees, foreign national hires, active military and retiree dependents based in the Philippines and other countries in South Pacific region

 Outline the content of the application

 What do I want on each page? (text / pics / images / navigation) & what do I want the functionality of each page to be?